How did we get here?

-We now know that our Universe has a "foamy" structure.
-The galaxies and clusters of galaxies that make up the visible Universe are concentrated in a complex scaffold that surrounds a network of enormous cosmic voids.
-However, in addition to the "normal" matter that makes up the visible parts of the Universe, scientists have discovered that there are vast amounts of unseen matter.
-This so-called, "dark matter" makes up roughly 23% of the matter-energy content of the Universe, while the visible pieces account for only about 5% of the total.
-Clearly, if we hope to understand the structure of the Universe and the processes by which it formed and evolves, we must first understand the distribution of this important but unseen dark matter and the ways in which it interacts with and influences normal matter.
+We now know that our universe has a "foamy" structure.
+The galaxies and clusters of galaxies that make up the visible universe are concentrated in a complex scaffold that surrounds a network of enormous cosmic voids.
+However, in addition to the "normal" matter that makes up the visible parts of the universe, scientists have discovered that there are vast amounts of unseen matter.
+This so-called, "dark matter" makes up roughly 27% of the matter-energy content of the universe, while the visible pieces account for only about 5% of the total.
+Clearly, if we hope to understand the structure of the universe and the processes by which it formed and evolves, we must first understand the distribution of this important but unseen dark matter and the ways in which it interacts with and influences normal matter.

 Though astronomers have been studying stars for thousands of years, it is only in the past 35 or so years that they have been able to employ instruments that detect light across the entire electromagnetic spectrum–from radio waves to gamma rays–to peer into the dusty clouds where stars are born in our own Galaxy.
 If we are to comprehend how the universe makes stars–and planets that orbit them today–we must continue these studies with ever more powerful telescopes.